footballer Instagram followers

 forward

 An Argentine international, Messi is the national team's all-time leading goalscorer and most-capped player.
 Several years after his senior debut in 2005, he won the gold medal at the 2008 Summer Olympics.
-Assuming captaincy in 2011, he led Argentina to three consecutive finals in the 2014 World Cup, the 2015 Copa América and the Copa América Centenario, all of which they would lose.
+Assuming captaincy in 2011, he led Argentina to three consecutive finals in the 2014 World Cup, the 2015 Copa América and the Copa América Centenario, all of which they lost.
 After initially announcing his international retirement in 2016, he returned to help his country narrowly qualify for the 2018 World Cup.
 Messi was central to ending Argentina's 28-year trophy drought by winning the 2021 Copa América, which helped him secure his seventh Ballon d'Or that year.
 In the following year, he led Argentina to winning the 2022 World Cup, the country's first in 36 years.
 This followed with a record-extending eighth Ballon d'Or in 2023.
 Messi was victorious at the 2024 Copa América, his third major international title.

 Messi has endorsed sportswear company Adidas since 2006.
 According to France Football, he was the world's highest-paid footballer for five years out of six between 2009 and 2014, and was ranked the world's highest-paid athlete by Forbes in 2019 and 2022.
 Messi was among Time's 100 most influential people in the world in 2011, 2012, and 2023.
 In 2020 and 2023, he was named the Laureus World Sportsman of the Year, the first team-sport athlete to win it.
 In 2020, Messi was named to the Ballon d'Or Dream Team and became the second footballer and second team-sport athlete to surpass $1 billion in career earnings.
 Following his arrival and impact on football in the US, Messi was named Time's Athlete of the Year in 2023, and was bestowed with the Presidential Medal of Freedom by US president Joe Biden in 2025.